 Rather than use the default, often clunky administration site provided by Django, we opted to build a CMS from scratch.
 The resulting interface is vastly superior and quite easy to use.
 This custom CMS was built with the help of a few talented freelancers in order to meet a tight deadline, and the fully custom mobile site (check it out on your phone or tablet) was built in-house at STS.
 Overall it's been quite a project which we're proud to have contributed to!

-Evan is a successful artist who was in need of a way to show his work to a broader audience.
-Thus, Box Elder provided a means of self-publication.
+Evan, a prolific Portland, OR artist, was in need of a way to show his work to a broader audience.
+He wanted the site to stay out of the way so that the high-resolution work imagery would stand out.
 He can post teasers of what he's currently working on in his studio, as well as past works.
 For past shows, we built an iOS-style image slider for easy, full-size viewing.
-He can manage all content on the site through the Django administration interface.
+He can easily manage all content on the site through the Django administration interface.